Head & Neck Cancer Staging

 Staging Head & Neck Cancer

-If you have either head cancer or neck cancer, your cancer specialist will want to learn the stage (or extent) of the disease.
-Staging is a careful attempt to find out whether the cancer has spread and, if so, to which parts of the body.
+If you have a type of head cancer or neck cancer, your cancer specialist will want to learn the stage (or extent) of the disease.
+Staging is the process of finding out whether the cancer has spread and, if so, to which parts of the body.
 Staging typically involves an examination under anesthesia, laboratory tests, and x-rays or other imagining procedures.

 The American Joint Committee on Cancer developed the TNM (tumor, node, metastasis) classification system, which is the most commonly used staging system by medical professionals around the world.
 It evaluates three key factors of head and neck cancers: